Mobile Base Station Optimal Tour in Wide Area IoT Sensor Networks: System Model

 The optimization task, referred to as the MOT problem, aims to determine a route for the MBS, avoiding restricted area $\mathcal{F}$, such that each sensor in $\mathcal{S}$ is covered by at least one of the MBS positions corresponding to the stops in $\mathcal{T}_o$.
 The objective is to minimize the total travel cost while keeping the sensor network’s energy consumption within the prescribed limit $\overline{P}_{max}$.
 This problem can be formulated mathematically as follows:

-The goal of the MOT problem, as expressed in~\eqref{eq:obj_fun}, is to minimize the total travel cost incurred by the MBS.
-The constraint in~\eqref{eq:power_constraint} limits the total energy consumed by the IoT sensors during data transmission to not exceed $\overline{P}_{max}$.
-The condition in~\eqref{eq:coverage_constraint} guarantees that every IoT sensor is within the coverage of the MBS at some stop along its tour, ensuring complete data collection.
-The condition in~\eqref{eq:RestrictedArea_constraint} ensures that no path of the MBS tour passes through the restricted area $\mathcal{F}$.
+The goal of the MOT problem, as expressed in~\eqref{eq:obj_fun}, is to minimize the total travel cost incurred by the MBS. {The energy constraint in~\eqref{eq:power_constraint} is imposed at the network level and limits the aggregate energy expenditure of all sensors during a data collection cycle.}\footnote{{Modeling individual sensor energy budgets constitutes an interesting extension and is left for future investigation.} } {The condition in~\eqref{eq:coverage_constraint} guarantees that every IoT sensor is served at least once during the MBS tour.
+Therefore, complete data collection from all deployed sensors is ensured. } The condition in~\eqref{eq:RestrictedArea_constraint} ensures that no path of the MBS tour passes through the restricted area $\mathcal{F}$.
 The constraints in~\eqref{eq:BeginEndStops_constraint} and~\eqref{eq:UniqueStop_constraint} enforce that the MBS starts and ends its tour at the charging station and that every other stop in $\mathcal{T}_o$ is visited at most once, respectively.
 Finally, the feasible range of values for $T_o$ is defined in~\eqref{eq:Mstar_constraint}.

-The MOT problem is NP-complete, which can be shown via a reduction from the NP-complete traveling salesman problem (TSP)~\cite{kleinberg2006algorithm}.
-To tackle it, a greedy algorithm is proposed, as detailed in the following subsection.
+{The MOT problem is NP-hard.
+The classical traveling salesman problem (TSP) can be viewed as a special case of the MOT problem obtained when every stop must be visited, all sensors are covered with the stops, the energy constraint is inactive, and no restricted areas are present.
+Since TSP is NP-hard~\cite{kleinberg2006algorithm}, MOT problem is NP-hard.
+The decision version of the MOT problem is NP-complete; the proof is left to future studies.} To tackle it, a greedy algorithm is proposed, as detailed in the following subsection.